ShadeWilson/ihme/README.md

 # Functions for Simplifying Life at IHME
 Functions to improve efficiency, minimize copying/pasting common code, and abstract away unimportant details like exact filepaths.

 A simple R package for internal use at IHME.
-Any feedback you may have would be great!
-[Submit any suggestions or issues here](https://github.com/ShadeWilson/ihme/issues) or contact me at shadew@uw.edu.
+Any feedback about the current functions or suggestions for other useful functions you may have would be great!
+[Submit any ideas or issues here](https://github.com/ShadeWilson/ihme/issues) or contact me at shadew@uw.edu.

 ## Installation